awpeacock/lfc-ticket-parser/README.md

 INDEX_URL=/tickets/tickets-availability
 ```

-The parser will attempt to email the generated ICS file via SMTP after processing, and these properties are required in order for it to be able to do so (`EMAIL_PORT` and `EMAIL_SECURE` can be amended if you wish to communicate with your mail server insecurely):
+The parser will attempt to email the generated ICS file via SMTP after processing, and these properties are required in order for it to be able to do so (`EMAIL_PORT` and `EMAIL_SECURE` can be amended if you wish to communicate with your mail server insecurely).
+If `EMAIL_ERROR` is not supplied, then the value supplied for `EMAIL_TO` will be used for all error alerts.

 ```properties
 EMAIL_HOST=<SMTP Server Hostname>